-- Kevin M. Freeman (52) was appointed Senior Vice President Sales on January 5, 2011 after serving as Vice President of Field Sales since May 1997.
-Mr. Freeman has 33 years of experience in the transportation industry, and has held various positions in sales with our Company since joining us in February 1992. - J. Wes Frye (63) has served as our Senior Vice President Finance since May 1997.
-He has also served as Chief Financial Officer and Treasurer since joining us in February 1985 and has held the position of Assistant Secretary since December 1987.
-Mr. Frye is a Certified Public Accountant. - Greg C. Gantt (55) has served as our Senior Vice President Operations since January 2002.
-He joined Old Dominion in November 1994 and served as one of our regional Vice Presidents from November 1994 to January 2002.
-Prior to his employment with us, Mr. Gantt served in many operational capacities with Carolina Freight Carriers Corporation, including Vice President of its Southern Region. - Joel B. McCarty, Jr. (73) has served as our Senior Vice President since May 1997 and has served as our General Counsel and Secretary since joining us in June 1987.
-He was formerly the Assistant General Counsel of McLean Trucking Company and was in private law practice prior to 1985. - Cecil E. Overbey, Jr. (49) was appointed Senior Vice President Marketing, Pricing and Strategic Development on January 5, 2011 after serving as Vice President of National Accounts and Marketing since July 2000.
-Mr. Overbey has 28 years of experience in the transportation and distribution industries, and since joining us in June 1995 as a National Account Executive, has held various other management positions in sales and marketing.
+- Greg C. Gantt (56) was appointed Executive Vice President and Chief Operating Officer in June 2011 after service as Senior Vice President Operations since January 2002.
+Mr. Gantt joined us in November 1994 and served as one of our regional Vice Presidents from November 1994 to January 2002.
+Prior to his employment with us, Mr. Gantt served in many operational capacities with Carolina Freight Carriers Corporation, including Vice President of its Southern Region. - David J. Bates (47) was appointed Senior Vice President Operations in October 2011 after serving as our Vice President Central States Region since July 2007.
+From March 2002 to July 2007, Mr. Bates served as our service center manager in Harrisburg, Pennsylvania.
+Mr. Bates has also served in various other positions in operations since joining us in December 1995. - Kevin M. Freeman (53) was appointed Senior Vice President Sales in January 2011 after serving as Vice President of Field Sales since May 1997.
+Mr. Freeman has 34 years of experience in the transportation industry, and has held various positions in sales with Old Dominion since joining us in February 1992. - J. Wes Frye (64) has served as our Senior Vice President Finance since May 1997.
+He has also served as Chief Financial Officer since joining us in February 1985, held the position of Treasurer from February 1985 to June 2011 and has held the position of Assistant Secretary since December 1987.
+Mr. Frye is a Certified Public Accountant. - Joel B. McCarty, Jr. (74) has served as our Senior Vice President since May 1997 and has served as our General Counsel and Secretary since joining us in June 1987.
+He was formerly the Assistant General Counsel of McLean Trucking Company and was in private law practice prior to 1985. - Cecil E. Overbey, Jr. (50) has served as our Senior Vice President Strategic Development since January 2011 after serving as Vice President of National Accounts and Marketing since July 2000.
+Mr. Overbey has 29 years of experience in the transportation and distribution industries, and since joining us in June 1995 as a National Account Executive, has held various other management positions in sales and marketing.